REPUDIATE THE DEBT NOW!

 Wars will need consensus from taxpayers who pay the bills TODAY, instead of passing costs to the next generation.

 2. Social Programs will suffer.
 You get the government you deserve.
 Social Security and Medicare were conceived as an underhanded way to raise immediate revenues with lavish promises of future benefits.
 The money was never in a "lockbox" or insurance fund.
 As a society, voters allowed their government to spend beyond its means.
-The money is GONE because voters allowed themselves to be deluded.
+The money is GONE because voters allowed themselves to be deluded and deceived.

-Going forward, current workers will have to pay their predecessors' benefits to the extent they can.
-What is the difference whether Social Security taxes workers directly, or we tax those same workers to pay the national debt which then passes the interest to Social Security?
+Going forward, current workers will have to pay the prior generation's benefits to the extent they can.
+The population demographics no longer support accumulation of a nest egg to fund future payments.
+What is the difference whether Social Security taxes workers directly, or we tax those same workers to pay the national debt which then passes the obligation to Social Security?
 It is a pass-thru.
 You just eliminate a middleman by eliminating the debt.

 Market Forces Impose Discipline